C4S4BL4NC4/natours-express-api/obsidian/vaults/nodeJS/Data Modeling/Natours Model.md

 #### Virtual Populate
 The question arises from how we did parent referencing for `review` with its parents `users` and `tours` how can we access reviews from `tours`?
 Since its the `child` that actually know about its `parent/s`.
 This is where virtual population come in hand.

+Virtual populate is basically a way to embed some information about the `tour` and its reviews without persisting it to the database and doing it magically via `foeginField` and `localField` keys.